 Learning More About Hairstyles and Cosmetology

 Do you envision yourself pursuing a career in cosmetology and hairstyling?
-MTI College in Sacramento can help train you to become a licensed cosmetologist.
-Students of the MTI Cosmetology School by Paul Mitchell in Sacramento have the opportunity to be trained by professional hairstylists.
+Campus, formerly known as MTI College, in Sacramento can help train you to become a licensed cosmetologist.
+Students of the Cosmetology School by Paul Mitchell at Campus, in Sacramento have the opportunity to be trained by professional hairstylists.
 The instructors bring their skills, passion, and real-world experience with them into the classroom, focusing on passing on what they know to the next wave of cosmetology professionals.

 To take the first step towards a cosmetology career, contact our Admissions department for more information.